ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
 * Serving as the Associate Editor of ACM Transactions on Intelligent Systems and Technology (TIST), Senior Area Chair for NeurIPS 2025 and ACM MM 2025.
-(Feb.
+(June.
 2025)
 * Invited talk at [ICLR 2025 Workshop on Scalable Optimization for Efficient and Adaptive Foundation Models](https://scope-workshop.github.io/).
-(Dec.
-2022)
+(January.
+2025)
 * Our papers DecodingTrust is awarded **Best Scientific Cybersecurity Paper** of 2024 by the National Security Agency and EnlightenGAN is awarded **IEEE SPS Young Author Best Paper Award** and **the 2024 Cybersecurity Best Paper Award**.
 (Dec.
-2022)
+2024)
 * Serving as Action Editor for Transactions on Machine Learning Research (TMLR), and Area Chair for IJCAI 2025 and ACL 2025.
 (Nov.
 2024)
 * I organized the [Efficient Natural Language and Speech Processing Workshop](https://neurips2024-enlsp.github.io/) at NeurIPS 2024.
 Please consider submitting your work to the workshop.
 (Jul.
 2024)
 * Invited talk at [TTIC Summer Workshop on Multimodal Artificial Intelligence](https://sites.google.com/view/multimodal-ai-ttic-2024/home).
 (June 2024)